rpiyush1903/Display-System-For-E-ATV-with-Data-Logging-and-Telemetry/README.md

-# Smart Display and Safety System for an E-ATV Using CAN Bus Communication Protocol
+# Display and Safety System for an E-ATV Using CAN Bus Communication Protocol

 ## Description